Personal tools

 - Quantum AI Research

-The research of quantum AI is at the intersection of quantum information science (QIS), artificial intelligence, soft computing, computational intelligence, machine learning, deep learning, optimization and other disciplines, involving many important contents of recent quantum computing and quantum computing.
+The research of Quantum AI is at the intersection of quantum information science (QIS), artificial intelligence, soft computing, computational intelligence, machine learning, deep learning, optimization and other disciplines, involving many important contents of recent quantum computing and quantum computing.
 It touches on many important parts of near-term quantum computing and noisy intermediate-scale quantum (NISQ) devices.

-Research in quantum AI is based on theory, modeling, and significant research into hybrid classical-quantum algorithms using classical simulations, IBM Q services, PennyLane, Google Cirq, D-Wave quantum annealers, and others.
+Research in Quantum AI is based on theory, modeling, and significant research into hybrid classical-quantum algorithms using classical simulations, IBM Q services, PennyLane, Google Cirq, D-Wave quantum annealers, and others.

-So far, the research of quantum AI provides us with the building blocks to achieve quantum advantage, which can solve problems in combinatorial optimization, soft computing, deep learning and machine learning faster than traditional classical computing.
+So far, the research of Quantum AI provides us with the building blocks to achieve quantum advantage, which can solve problems in combinatorial optimization, soft computing, deep learning and machine learning faster than traditional classical computing.

 Addressing these issues is important to making quantum computing usable for noise-resistant, large-scale applications.
 This makes it easier to see the big picture and facilitates cutting-edge research across the quantum stack, making it an essential part of any QIS effort.